openlawlibrary/taf/docs/repo-creation-and-update-util.md

 This command updates expiration date of the given role's metadata file.
 The metadata file can be signed by directly entering the key when prompted to do so, by loading the key from disk or from a Yubikey.
-If key should be loaded from disk, it is necessary to specify the keystore path using the `keystore` option or by providing a `keys-description` json which contains the `keystore` property.
+If key should be loaded from disk, it is necessary to specify the keystore path using the `--keystore` option or by providing a `--keys-description` json which contains the `keystore` property.
 The new expiration date is calculated by adding interval to the start date, both of which can be specified when calling this command.
 By default, start date is today's date, while interval depends on the role and is: